pghvlaans/sbotools/man-md/sbofind.1.md

 on a FreeBSD system.
 If the repository includes a *TAGS.txt* file, these tags are searched to generate additional results.

+Non-root users can call **sbofind** with any flags.
 If an invalid configuration is detected in */etc/sbotools/sbotools.conf*, the script exits with a diagnostic message.

 ## OPTIONS